pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ---

-## Part 0 — Environment Setup
+## Environment Setup

-> **Before you begin:** Your instructor must have restored the FLIGHT400 application on IBM i and created your assigned `FLGHT4nn` library.
-For the optional React warm-up exercise, Node.js 22 and npm must also be installed on IBM i.
-Your instructor will provide your connection details and library assignment.

----

 ### Install the Premium Package for i / IBM i Developer Pack for VS Code and Bob IDE

 1. Open **Bob IDE**.
-2. Go to the **Extensions** view (`Cmd+Shift+X` / `Ctrl+Shift+X`).
+2. Go to the **Extensions** (`Cmd+Shift+X` / `Ctrl+Shift+X`).
 3. Search for **"Premium Package"** and install the **Premium Package for i** (publisher: *IBM*), that depends on extensions contained in the **IBM i Developer Pack** .
 This bundle includes:
    - **Code for IBM i** — source editing, object browser, IFS browser, Db2 for i extension etc.
 4. After installation, reload Bob IDE when prompted.
-5. In the **Bob** extension settings (Activity sidebar), ensure the **Premium Package for i** is activated — this unlocks the IBM i Developer and IBM i Database modes used in later exercises.
+5. In the **Bob** extension settings, ensure the **Premium Package for i** is activated — this unlocks the IBM i Developer and IBM i Database modes used in later exercises.

----

 ### Keep track of your assigned library number

-**Important** The instructor will create libraries FLGHT401 through FLGHT4nn, each containing a full copy of all objects from FLGHT400.
+The instructor will create libraries FLGHT401 through FLGHT4nn, each containing a full copy of all objects from FLGHT400.
 Each participant will have their assigned library (e.g. FLGHT401) added to their library list.

 Throughout the labs, participants must only use **their assigned number** so everyone can enjoy the labs.

 | Student # | Library | Dev Port | React App URL |
 |:---------:|---------|:--------:|---------------|